paulbrodersen/somnotate/README.md

    24-hours recordings only marginally improved performance, and not statistically significantly so.

 3. Do not exclusively use "clean" recordings for training.
-Underestimates of feature variances can negatively impact feature selection, as features affected by artefacts or noise are typically weighted less during inference.
+   Underestimates of feature variance can negatively impact feature selection, as features affected by artefacts or noise are typically weighted down, and as a result affect inference less.
+Training on data sets with normal or even sub-standard signal-to-noise ratios may improve the robustness of the classifier.

-4. Often it is sufficient to train on recordings from control experiments, and then apply the classifier to both, recordings from control experiments and recordings acquired during experimental manipulations.
+4. It is often sufficient to train on recordings from control experiments, and then apply the classifier to both, recordings from control experiments and recordings acquired during experimental manipulations.
 In this way, a single classifier can be applied to data from multiple experiments.
-However, if the different conditions affect the physiology of the animal strongly, the characteristics of the data may become too distinct.
+However, if the different conditions alter the physiology of the animal strongly, the characteristics of the data may become too distinct.
 It may be necessary to either (1) train multiple classifiers, one for each condition, or (2) train one classifier on data from both